Yeah, there's a whole slew of them. LET'S GET THEM ALL!

 - Empowered Badass Normal: After becoming Fortress Maximus, he's even more formidable than when he was just a normal human.

-- Legacy Character: To Galen as Fortress Maximus in the Marvel comics (Spike was the first and only to become him in the cartoon) and Becomes Circuit Smasher in the Regeneration One series.
+- To Galen as Fortress Maximus in the Marvel comics (Spike was the first and only to become him in the cartoon).

 - Likes Older Women: Many of the girls he hit on were much older than him.
 He was 15 when he met Carly, who was in college.